-Although many of us recognise the importance of making small changes at work to contribute to sustainability, we sometimes overlook the potential value in sustainability to create new core products or processes at our companies.
+Although many of us recognize the importance of making small changes at work to contribute to sustainability, we sometimes overlook the potential value in sustainability to create new core products or processes at our companies.
 Moreover, we often lack the skills to transform these individual actions into a corporate-wide sustainability culture.
 As a result, companies can miss out on areas of value-creation and valuable sources of innovation.
 So how can we capture this innovation?
-How can we catalyze the shift from personal passion to sustainability strategy?
+How can we catalyze the shift from the personal passion to sustainability strategy?
 Answer: become Sustainability Ambassadors – individuals who are change-makers, rule-breakers, and innovators.
 Individuals who not merely have the passion, but the knowledge and tools to create collective corporate change.

 That was the objective at this month’s Beyond Business as Usual forum, hosted at nakedHub, a new Shanghai co-working space.
 Over 50 young professionals gathered to find out how they could transform personal interests into the skills required to become future Sustainability Ambassadors.
 The event invited two influential leaders in corporate social responsibility who engaged attendees through lessons, case studies and personal stories.